nullpointerexceptionkek/Discord-DynamicRP/README.md

 ## How to build

-This project is made using Maven on Intellij IDEA, so you can just clone the project and open it in Intellij IDEA.
+This project is made using Gradle on Intellij IDEA, so you can just clone the project and open it in Intellij IDEA.
-For running with Maven, you need to put the following in arguments:
+For running with Gradle, simply run

 ```
-javafx:run
+gradlew run
 ```

-and you can run
+and you can build using

 ```
-mvn clean package
+gradle build
 ```

 ## License